aruadhlakha/GLM_docker/README.md

 ```

 # Our example:
+You can also find a Rstudio example that downloads all data and runs a simulation under example/run_docker_glmaed.R.
 ```{r, eval = FALSE}
 # Open the docker container
 system('docker run -it -d -v /Users/Documents/Testfolder:/GLM/TestLake hydrobert/glm-aed2 /